Aayush9029/mcp-server/README.md

 The MCP server connects to the Task Management API at `https://mcpclient.lovedoingthings.com`.
 The API key must be provided through your MCP client configuration.

+**API Key Format**: Your API key should start with `ldtmcp-`.
+To obtain a valid API key, download the MCP Client app from the Apple App Store.

 ### MCP Client Setup

 Add this server to your MCP client configuration: